msu/csci-347-spring2022/syllabus/README.md

 ## Expectations

+*Collaboration policy updated for clarity on 2022-02-14*

 **Meeting Time:** Tue, Thurs 15:05-16:20, 008 Romney Hall

-**Quizzes:** We will have weekly quizzes.
+**Quizzes:** Must be completed individually.
+We will have weekly quizzes.
 That is, there will be a quiz posted on or before Tue.
 Students are encouraged to complete the quiz after lecture on Thurs (but the quiz will be due before class on Tue)

-**Homework:** All homework is to be completed individually, although online collaboration and cooperation with classmates is encouraged.
+**Homework:** Can collaborate but you must submit your own writeup and acknowledge your collaborators.
 Students are encouraged to use the course Discord to ask homework-related questions.
 Homework should be turned in on Gradescope and Brightspace.

+**Projects:** Collaboration STRONGLY encouraged and you can submit one writeup for the group.
+A total of three projects will constitute the project grade.

 **Exam:** There will be one in class exam on **TODO**.

-**Projects:**  A total of three projects will constitute the project grade.
-Projects can be completed either individually or with a partner.

-**Final Project:** The final project can be completed either individually or with a partner.
+**Final Project:** Collaboration STRONGLY encouraged and you can submit one writeup for the group.

+**Note:** Generally, for all projects, collaboration is required, however, I feel that for some, mandatory collaboration could create barriers and have updated them to be STRONGLY encouraged.

 ## Grading